michaelcd/superBoards/docs/dailynotes.md

+[ ] - drag and drop previews
-[ ] - bug: ListMenu updating when not mounted.
-Related to Clicks on List component
+[ ] - refactor

 Wednesday:
-[ ] - OAuth
-[ ] - File uploads

 [ ] - Board sharing, enable sharing with other users
 [ ] - Comments - Edit and Delete options for corresponding user
-[ ] - drag and drop previews
 [ ] - SeedData

 Major features remaining: